Posts

 6. Build your network.
 The more people you connect with on social networking sites, the more people will see your message.
 Make a conscious effort to continually build your connections on LinkedIn, Facebook and Twitter and other networks you are targeting.

 8. Build an inbound strategy.
-Craft a strategy for your own website and your email/newsletter marketing programs.
-It is important that when potential new relationships click back to your website that they experience your brand in the right way.
+Craft a strategy for your website and email/newsletter marketing programs.
+It is important that when potential new relationships click back to your website, they experience your brand in the right way.
 Ensure your website is professional and visually branded for your target audience and includes interactive web features like RSS and social bookmarking.
 Search engine optimization (SEO), landing page lead capture, and lead nurturing should be part of your website strategy.

 9. Communicate Persuasively.
 Ensure your messages are sharp and clear.
 Are you delivering a persuasive message?
 Is your logic clear and concise?
 Are you listening and empathetic to client needs?

 10. Actively engage.
-Use social networking sites and your website as a way to promote your content to your targeted market.
+Use social networking sites and your website to promote your content to your targeted market.
 This helps educate your audience and keeps your name top-of-mind.
-Social media is the same as any networking or marketing strategy – the more consistent you are, the better the results.
+Social media is the same as any networking or marketing strategy—the more consistent you are, the better the results.
 Actively participate in the various social networking sites on a weekly basis to achieve the greatest results.